Paysend And Visa Strengthen Their Strategic Collaboration To Help Transform Global Money Movement

-(MENAFN- PR Newswire) LONDON, Sept.
-14, 2023 /PRNewswire/ -- Paysend, the UK Fin-Tech innovator, and Visa, the world's leader in digital payments, today announced a strategic collaboration enabling Paysend's customers globally to send money in real-time1 to eligible Vcards across 170 countries and territories2.
-Continue Reading
+(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Paysend, the UK Fin-Tech innovator, and Visa, the world's leader in digital payments, today announced a strategic collaboration enabling Paysend's customers globally to send money in real-time1 to eligible Vcards across 170 countries and territories2.

 The five-year partnership aims to revolutionize international money transfers through VDirect, Visa's real-time money movement network and builds on the companies' initial collaboration announced in Feb.
 2022 allowing Paysend'sand UK customers to send money internationally and domestically to eligible Vcards.
-The announcement also builds on the existing relationship between Paysend and CurrencyCloud-- now part of VCross-Border Solutions-- aimed at delivering a tailor-made approach leveraging the latest dynamic, competitive rates in market on VDirect's money movement rails.
+The announcement also builds on the existing relationship between Paysend and Currencycloud -- part of VCross-Border Solutions -- aimed at delivering a tailor-made approach utilizing the latest dynamic, competitive rates in market on VDirect's money movement rails.

 Paysend aims to bridge the gap for countries underserved by legacy banking infrastructures by leveraging the power of card networks instead of traditional money transfer channels, creating remarkable advantages in terms of cost and service speed.